ga-wdi-lessons/ruby-oop/readme.md

 # => 3
 ```

 But there's something weird going on here: note that we aren't counting the number of Steves, Jorges or Juans.
-Think about what `.count` might be returning; more on this in a moment!
+Think about what `.count` might be returning.
+More on this in a moment!

 A variable name beginning with `@@` is a **class variable**.
 Every instance of a class has the same value for this variable.
 It cannot be accessed with `attr_accessor`.

 ### Methods (5 minutes / 1:30)

-`.full_name` is an *instance method*: it's called on an instance of User.
+`.full_name` is an *instance method*.
+It's called on an instance of User.

 There are also methods you call on `User` itself.
 So far we've only seen `.new`.